dustinpfister/blog_posts/_posts/phaser-time-events.md

 ### 2.1 - Making A delay that fires once with game.time.events

-So if I just want to make a timer that will fire after a given millisecond amount of time that would look something like this.
+So if I just want to make a timer that will fire after a given millisecond amount of time, one way to do that would be to add a Timer via game.time.events.add.
+I do so by passing the millisecond about as the first argument, and then give a callback as the second argument.

 ```js
 var game = new Phaser.Game(320,240,Phaser.HEADLESS);